enigmatiX78/scn_dispatch_extension/README.md

 #### How do I install the extension?

+* Unzip the extension package to a folder.
 * Open up the [Extensions Manager](chrome://extensions/).
 * Ensure "Developer mode" is enabled at the top right corner.
 * Click the "Load unpacked" button.
-* Locate the .ZIP file on your hard drive and select it.
+* Locate the folder from the first step on your hard drive and select it.

 #### How do I configure the extension?